 Businesses shouldn’t send the 1099 NEC Form to

-An S-corporation is a type of corporation that meets the specific Internal Revenue Code requirements.
+An S-corporation- A type of corporation that meets the specific Internal Revenue Code requirements.
 S-corporations don’t receive IRS 1099 NEC Tax Form.

 Employees are the person who works as a part of business and enjoy all the benefits as an employee.
 1099 NEC Form doesn’t report the payments made to an employee.